JosephLai241/URS/README.md

 PRAW returns submission comments in level order, which means scrape speeds are proportional to the submission's popularity.

+The file names will generally follow this format:

+`"[POST_TITLE]-[N_RESULTS]-result(s).json"`

 ### Number of Comments Returned

 You can scrape all comments from a submission by passing in `0` for `N_RESULTS`.
+Subsequently, `[N_RESULTS]-result(s)` in the file name will be replaced with `all`.

 Otherwise, specify the number of results you want returned.

-If you passed in a specific number of results, the structured export will return up to that number of top level comments and include all of its replies.
+If you passed in a specific number of results, the structured export will return up to `N_RESULTS` top level comments and include all of its replies.

 ### Structured Comments